Jocelyn Enriquez: Career

-In April 1996 "Do You Miss Me?" would debut on Wild 107.7 and quickly gained traction.
-The single eventually became a Top 40 hit on Dance and Pop radio (#17 and #38 peaks, respectively), and peaked at #49 on the Billboard Hot 100.
-The single was also successful outside of the U.S. where it reached #7 in Singapore and the Top 20 Pop in Canada.
-The music video was shot over a year later as the single maintained a popularity well into 1997 internationally.In 1996, Classified Records formed a joint venture with Tommy Boy Records and its imprint Timber!
+In April 1996, "Do You Miss Me?" would debut on Wild 107.7 and quickly gained traction.
+The single eventually became a top-40 hit on Dance and Pop radio (numbers 17 and 38, respectively), and peaked at number 49 on the Billboard Hot 100.
+The single was also successful outside of the US, reaching the top 20 in Canada.
+The music video was shot over a year later as the single maintained a popularity well into 1997 internationally.
+In 1996, Classified Records formed a joint venture with Tommy Boy Records and its imprint Timber!
 Records, this catapulted "Do You Miss Me?" as an international hit.
-Pop punk band Lucky Boys Confusion later covered "Do You Miss Me" on their 2001 album Throwing the Game.
+Pop punk band Lucky Boys Confusion later covered "Do You Miss Me?" on their 2001 album Throwing the Game.

-The follow up single "A Little Bit of Ecstasy" peaked at #1 on the Billboard Hot Dance Music/Maxi-Singles Sales chart and #55 on the Billboard Hot 100.
-The video was directed by Francis Lawrence who went on to direct Jennifer Lopez's "Waiting For Tonight" music video and the box office hits "I Am Legend" and "Hunger Games".
-The single was originally intended to be released in the fall of 1996 however Jocelyn's high school knee injury caught up to her and was not able to walk.
-However, due to scheduling she still recorded the video with an injured knee.
-As a compromise Jocelyn was lifted around set and stayed stationary for her shots.
-After filming she had surgery and returned to the stage for the San Francisco Bammie Awards in early 1997.
+The follow-up single, "A Little Bit of Ecstasy" peaked at number one on the Billboard Hot Dance Music/Maxi-Singles Sales chart and number 55 on the Billboard Hot 100.
+The music video was directed by Francis Lawrence, who went on to direct Jennifer Lopez's "Waiting for Tonight" music video and the box office hits I Am Legend and The Hunger Games.
+The single was originally intended to be released in the fall of 1996, however, Jocelyn's high school knee injury caught up to her and was not able to walk.
+However, due to scheduling, she still recorded the video with an injured knee.
+As a compromise, Jocelyn was lifted around set and stayed stationary for her shots.
+After filming, she had surgery and returned to the stage for the San Francisco Bammie Awards in early 1997.
 She won for "Artist of the Year" and performed "A Little Bit of Ecstasy" for the first time.
-The success of the single also led her perform on MTV's "The Grind" and included in the box office hit "A Night At The Roxbury" film and soundtrack.
-Years later the song was licensed to the DDRMAX2 PlayStation 2 game.
-A cover version by Josie was released on the Power Dance Hits Volume 1.
+The success of the single also led her perform on MTV's The Grind and included in the box office hit A Night at the Roxbury and its soundtrack.
+Years later, the song was licensed to the DDRMAX2 PlayStation 2 game.
+A cover version by Josie was released on the Power Dance Hits Volume 1 album.

-After a long wait the Jocelyn album was finally released in May 1997.
-The album peaked at #182 on the Billboard 200 albums chart and at #11 on the Billboard Top Heatseekers chart.
-The saw three commercially released singles: "Do You Miss Me", "A Little Bit Of Ecstasy", and "Get Into The Rhythm".
-"Even If" was opted as a single, Soul Solution remix eventually leaked, however the single never happened.
-"Stay With Me" was exclusively released as a single in Brazil.
+The Jocelyn album was finally released in May 1997.
+The album peaked at number 182 on the Billboard 200 albums chart and at number 11 on the Billboard Top Heatseekers chart.
+The saw three commercially released singles: "Do You Miss Me?", "A Little Bit of Ecstasy" and "Get Into the Rhythm".
+"Even If" was opted as a single, Soul Solution remix eventually leaked, however, the single never happened.
+"Stay with Me" was exclusively released as a single in Brazil.
 The album would pave the way for her to perform internationally and lead to the Jocelyn Philippines Album Tour.
-She made several appearances on TV, radio, and venues.
-While on Showbiz Lingo Splash she shared the stage with Filipina icons Pops Fernandez, Ella Mae, Verni Varga, Zsa Zsa, and Jaya where they closed the performance singing "Even If".
+She made several appearances on TV, radio and venues.
+While on Showbiz Lingo Splash, she shared the stage with Filipina icons Pops Fernandez, Ella Mae, Verni Varga, Zsa Zsa and Jaya, where they closed the performance singing "Even If".